Jaws (novel): Synopsis

-Larry Vaughn visits the Brody house before Brody returns home and informs Ellen that he and his wife are leaving Amity.
-Before he leaves, he tells Ellen that he always thought they would have made a great couple.
-After he is gone, Ellen reflects that her life with Brody is much more fulfilling than any life she might have had with Vaughn, and begins feeling guilty over her prior thoughts of missing the life she had before marrying Brody.
+Larry Vaughan visits the Brody house and informs Ellen that he and his wife are leaving Amity.
+Vaughan speculates on the life he might have led had he married Ellen.
+After he leaves, Ellen reflects on her life and she realizes the mistake she made missing the life she had before marrying Brody.
+When Brody returns home a short time later, Ellen kisses him passionately.

-On the third day, after seeing the size of the shark, Hooper wants to bring along a shark-proof cage, to take photos of it and then to use it in an attempt to kill it with a bang stick.
-Initially, Quint refuses to bring the cage on board, even after Hooper's offers to pay him $100, considering it a suicidal idea, but he relents after Hooper and Brody get into a heated argument.
-Later that day, after several unsuccessful attempts by Quint to harpoon the shark, Hooper goes underwater in the shark cage.
-However, the shark attacks the cage, something Hooper did not expect.
+On the third day, Hooper wants to bring along a shark-proof cage, in an attempt to kill the fish with a bang stick.
+Initially, Quint refuses to bring the cage on board, considering it a suicidal idea, but he relents after Hooper pays him $100.
+Brody tells Quint he will not be paid if he brings the cage on board which angers Hooper and a heated argument between Brody and Hooper ensues.
+Unable to control his temper, Brody physically attacks Hooper and strangles him for several seconds.
+After several unsuccessful attempts by Quint to harpoon the shark, Hooper goes underwater in the shark cage.
+The shark attacks the cage, something Hooper did not expect.
 After destroying the cage, the shark kills and eats Hooper.
-Brody informs Quint the town can no longer pay him, but Quint is determined to kill the shark regardless of the reward.
+Brody is horrified and is now convinced the shark can't be killed.
+He tells Quint that after Hooper's death the town may no longer pay him, but Quint is now determined to kill the shark regardless of the money.

-When Quint and Brody return to sea the following day, the shark begins attacking the boat.
-After Quint manages to harpoon it several times, the shark leaps out of the water and onto the stern of the Orca, tearing a huge hole in the aft section which causes the boat to start sinking.
-Quint plunges another harpoon into the shark's belly, but as it settles back into the water, Quint's foot becomes entangled in the rope attached to the harpoon, and he is dragged underwater to his death.
-Brody, now floating on a seat cushion, spots the shark slowly swimming towards him; he closes his eyes and prepares for death.
-However, just as the shark gets within a few feet of him, it succumbs to its many wounds and dies before it can attack.
-The shark slowly sinks down out of sight, dragging Quint's still entangled body behind it.
-The lone survivor of the ordeal, Brody watches as the dead shark disappears into the depths and then he paddles back to shore on his makeshift float.
+Quint and Brody return to sea the next day.
+After the shark attacks the Orca and Quint harpoons it several more times, the fish leaps out of the water and onto the stern of the boat, smashing the transom.
+The Orca begins to sink and Quint plunges another harpoon into the shark's belly.
+As the fish settles back into the water, Quint's foot becomes entangled in the rope attached to the harpoon and he is pulled underwater and drowns.
+Brody, now staying afloat on a seat cushion, watches the shark slowly swim towards him; he closes his eyes and prepares for death.
+Just as the shark reaches Brody, it succumbs to its wounds and dies before it can attack.
+Slowly, the shark begins to sink.
+The lone survivor of the ordeal, Brody watches the dead shark spiral downward and disappear into the depths; he then begins to paddle back to shore on his makeshift float.

 Development

-Peter Benchley had a long time fascination with sharks, which he frequently encountered while fishing with his father Nathaniel in Nantucket.
-As a result, for years, he had considered writing "a story about a shark that attacks people and what would happen if it came in and wouldn't go away."
+Peter Benchley had long been fascinated with sharks, which he frequently encountered while fishing in Nantucket with his father, Nathaniel Benchley.
+For years, he had considered writing "a story about a shark that attacks people and what would happen if it came in and wouldn't go away."
 This interest grew greater after reading a 1964 news story about fisherman Frank Mundus catching a great white shark weighing 4550 lb off the shore of Montauk, New York.